EzioTheDeadPoet/SME-FT-/README.md

 This modlist comes with the most (I do not want to make the absolute claim it has all, even tho I am pretty sure) common tools and fixes for Skyrim Special Edition, so modlist creators and modders have an easier way of getting a stable initial vanilla setup with little effort.

-Some of the mods you might want to exchange, based on personal preference.
+Some of the mods you might want to change, based on personal preference.
 They are found in the `Optional but highly recommended mods` section.

 **Now have fun using this as a basis for your modlists, or your test bench for your mods or patchers.**